 Hard economic times may place financial pressure on businesses as revenues and liquidity dry up but contractual commitments including, for example, obligations to pay rent and payroll continue to burn working capital.
 In these circumstances, even businesses with sound business models may face the risk of corporate bankruptcy.

 Though businesses may seek to sell assets to raise capital or to terminate contracts which provide an option for them to do so, in many cases, businesses simply wish to postpone or otherwise manage down those commitments until business conditions improve.
-While Hong Kong does not offer businesses an insolvency regime that is designed to allow businesses to temporarily suspend such contractual commitments, it does offer a framework for businesses established in the form of a Hong Kong incorporated company to implement a restructuring of such commitments.
+While Hong Kong corporate bankruptcy laws do not offer businesses an insolvency regime that is designed to allow businesses to temporarily suspend such contractual commitments, it does offer a framework for businesses established in the form of a Hong Kong incorporated company to implement a restructuring of such commitments.

 The Companies Ordinance (“CO”) enables a company incorporated in Hong Kong to enter into a scheme of arrangement with its creditors to restructure its debts and other liabilities.
-A scheme of arrangement may be deployed, for example, to write-down the value of liabilities owed by a company to its trade creditors so that trade creditors will only receive say 60 cents on each dollar owed or to defer payment obligations by say half a year.
+A scheme of arrangement may be deployed, for example, to write-down the value of liabilities owed by a company to its trade creditors so that trade creditors will only receive, say, 60 cents on each dollar owed or to defer payment obligations by, say, half a year.

-As a result, at the heart of every scheme lies a consensus, by a majority of the creditors to be bound to the scheme, that the restructuring benefits them.
+As a result, at the heart of every scheme of arrangement lies a consensus, by a majority of the creditors to be bound to the scheme, that the restructuring benefits them.
 The scheme then operates to eliminate minority dissent.